 Your ICAAP should reflect your risk management process and how you identify and control the risks you face as a business.
 It is the responsibility of your Governing Body to understand the risks you face as a business, ensure you have processes in place to manage them, be able to articulate these and determine if you have enough capital to cover your material risks.
-Firms who have treated the ICAAP as a once a year exercise and have not gone through adequate risk assessment or challenge are finding, to their cost, that this falls below the regulator’s expectations.
+Firms who have treated the ICAAP as a once a year exercise and have not gone through adequate risk assessment or challenges are finding, to their cost, that this falls below the regulator’s expectations.

 As a minimum, the ICAAP should identify the major sources of known and potential risks your business faces, articulate your risk appetite, assess the impact if the risk materialises and take into account stress and scenario testing.
 It should consider the impact of potential adverse events and stresses on your risk profile and capital adequacy.
 The ICAAP document is the evidence that a firm has a process in place to consider these risks and the impact on the firm’s solvency.